-A.1.10The type and estimated amount of any other supplementary remuneration that shall be accrued by the board directors in the current fiscal year in compensation for services rendered other than those involved in their position.
+A.1.10 The type and estimated amount of any other supplementary remuneration that shall be accrued by the board directors in the current fiscal year in compensation for services rendered other than those involved in their position.

-Board directors will receive no remuneration whatsoever for services other than those involved in their responsibilities as board directors or executive functions, if applicable, with the exception of (i) Ms. Rosa María García García, who is a member of MAPFRE's Technology, Innovation and Transformation Council, for which she will receive an attendance allowance of 7,500 euros per meeting; and (ii) Mr. Alfonso Rebuelta Badías, who is a member of the MAPFRE GLOBAL RISKS Council, for which he will receive 35,000 euros in 2022.
+Board directors receive no remuneration whatsoever for services other than those involved in their role as board directors or executive functions, where applicable, with the exception of Ms. Rosa María García García, who is part of the MAPFRE Technology, Innovation and Transformation Advisory Board and will therefore receive 35,000 euros in 2023.